Hyperparathyroid UK (HPT UK)

 Post Operative Advice and Care

-In the UK, is virtually non existent.
-The NICE guideline committee chose not to include any post op care advice in NG132 other than to get calcium tested yearly after surgery.
+Immediate advice regarding oedema and redness at the site of surgery should be addressed by your surgeon.
+Beyond that there is very little appropriate advice and care in the UK.
+The NICE guideline committee chose to exclude post op care advice in NG132 other than to get calcium tested yearly after surgery.
 Many patients benefit from vitamin D and mineral supplements magnesium and boron, after surgery for hungry bones or low calcium symptoms, even if blood levels are sufficient.
 Many will benefit from them for life.
 Why would any or us want this battle a second time?
 If a patient experiences tingling in hands, fingers, legs or face, they should not ignore these symptoms.
 Re-mineralisation of bones begins soon after surgery.
 A post-op calcium dip on days three or four is common for patients who experience a hefty drop in calcium from high pre-op levels, or those with low vitamin D and/or magnesium.
 Dietary calcium, magnesium, boron, vitamin D, K2 ( Note for those taking blood thinners, a dose over 50 mcg may interfere with your medication) supplements, hydration and rest (think two weeks convalescence) are important after surgery.
 Maintaining good vitamin D and magnesium levels going forwards is extremely important.

 A successful parathyroidectomy will halt the progress of hyperparathyroidism and in most cases, reverse associated symptoms.
 We advise to reasonably expect the first week or two to be slow, expect post op fatigue as the body heals, and to rest and sleep as needed.
 Many follow a supplement regime to help bones repair and reverse bone loss.
 Vitamin D, Magnesium (Malate in the morning and/or Glycinate in the evening), boron (found in its highest content in parathyroid glands, then bone), some benefit from vitamin K2(MK 7) which help many who have had PHPT a long time.
 Some may need vitamin D and magnesium for life.
 Some will need calcium for a while after surgery (especially if pre op vitamin D was low), but all will benefit from from increased dietary calcium (look up calcium rich foods, it doesn't have to be dairy).
-Low magnesium on day one after surgery is fairly common, especially if it was low pre-op.
+Low magnesium from day one after surgery is not uncommon, especially if it was low pre-op which is why we support this study from The world journal of surgery: https://link.springer.com/article/10.1007/s00268-020-05425-1

 Medical post-operative care and support in the first few weeks is widely lacking throughout the UK.